pashok3d/Pixel_Dungeon_Editor/README.md

-# Pixel Dungeon Editor 1.0
+# Pixel Dungeon Editor 1.0 Win
 Temporary Release Exe Repository (to be replaced by Release Exe Version and Source Version after global update)
 # About
 Pixel Dungeon Editor is my first try of creating program which uses graphical component.
 It was written in C++ using framework Qt.